eProsima/AML-IP/amlip_docs/rst/getting_started/project_overview.rst

 Usage
 =====

-|amlip| is a complex framework that consist in different parts.
+|amlip| is a complex framework composed of different parts.
-It consist in different application tools that run independently and out-of-the-box.
+It consist in different tools that run independently and out-of-the-box.
 But it also features some libraries that allow to instantiate |amlip| entities or :term:`Nodes <Node>` which behavior and functionality must be specified by the user.
 These libraries are presented in 2 main programming languages: